Lockheed Martin Co. (NYSE:LMT) Shares Acquired by Canandaigua National Corp

-Canandaigua National Corp lifted its position in shares of Lockheed Martin Co.
-(NYSE:LMT – Get Rating) by 2.2% during the fourth quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 16,594 shares of the aerospace company’s stock after purchasing an additional 360 shares during the period.
+Canandaigua National Corp lifted its stake in Lockheed Martin Co.
+(NYSE:LMT – Get Rating) by 2.2% in the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund owned 16,594 shares of the aerospace company’s stock after purchasing an additional 360 shares during the quarter.
 Canandaigua National Corp’s holdings in Lockheed Martin were worth $5,898,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-Itau Unibanco Holding S.A. purchased a new position in shares of Lockheed Martin during the second quarter worth about $33,000.
-Capital Directions Investment Advisors LLC grew its holdings in shares of Lockheed Martin by 104.0% during the third quarter.
-Capital Directions Investment Advisors LLC now owns 102 shares of the aerospace company’s stock worth $35,000 after buying an additional 52 shares during the last quarter.
-Ten Capital Wealth Advisors LLC purchased a new position in shares of Lockheed Martin during the third quarter worth about $35,000.
-Arlington Partners LLC purchased a new position in shares of Lockheed Martin during the third quarter worth about $44,000.
-Finally, Hanson & Doremus Investment Management purchased a new position in shares of Lockheed Martin during the third quarter worth about $47,000.
-74.72% of the stock is currently owned by hedge funds and other institutional investors.
+Other large investors also recently bought and sold shares of the company.
+Itau Unibanco Holding S.A. acquired a new stake in shares of Lockheed Martin in the second quarter valued at approximately $33,000.
+Capital Directions Investment Advisors LLC increased its holdings in shares of Lockheed Martin by 104.0% in the third quarter.
+Capital Directions Investment Advisors LLC now owns 102 shares of the aerospace company’s stock valued at $35,000 after purchasing an additional 52 shares during the last quarter.
+Ten Capital Wealth Advisors LLC acquired a new stake in shares of Lockheed Martin in the third quarter valued at approximately $35,000.
+Arlington Partners LLC acquired a new stake in shares of Lockheed Martin in the third quarter valued at approximately $44,000.
+Finally, Hanson & Doremus Investment Management acquired a new stake in shares of Lockheed Martin in the third quarter valued at approximately $47,000.
+74.72% of the stock is owned by hedge funds and other institutional investors.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 25th.
-Investors of record on Tuesday, March 1st will be given a dividend of $2.80 per share.
-The ex-dividend date is Monday, February 28th.
-This represents a $11.20 annualized dividend and a dividend yield of 2.44%.
-Lockheed Martin’s dividend payout ratio is currently 49.21%.

-A number of research firms recently issued reports on LMT.
-Morgan Stanley raised their price target on Lockheed Martin from $450.00 to $521.00 and gave the stock an “overweight” rating in a report on Wednesday, March 2nd.
-Sanford C. Bernstein lifted their price objective on Lockheed Martin from $387.00 to $401.00 in a report on Wednesday, January 26th.
-Wolfe Research raised Lockheed Martin from a “peer perform” rating to an “outperform” rating and set a $467.00 price objective on the stock in a report on Monday, February 28th.
-Robert W. Baird lifted their price objective on Lockheed Martin from $376.00 to $425.00 in a report on Wednesday, January 26th.
-Finally, Susquehanna lifted their price objective on Lockheed Martin from $400.00 to $445.00 in a report on Wednesday, January 26th.
-Seven analysts have rated the stock with a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of “Buy” and an average target price of $427.09.

-In related news, COO John Frank A. St sold 8,063 shares of Lockheed Martin stock in a transaction that occurred on Tuesday, March 1st.
-The stock was sold at an average price of $435.91, for a total transaction of $3,514,742.33.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, VP Brian P. Colan sold 1,937 shares of Lockheed Martin stock in a transaction that occurred on Monday, February 28th.
+In other Lockheed Martin news, VP Brian P. Colan sold 1,937 shares of the firm’s stock in a transaction on Monday, February 28th.
 The stock was sold at an average price of $426.45, for a total value of $826,033.65.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, EVP Stephanie C. Hill sold 1,418 shares of the firm’s stock in a transaction on Thursday, March 3rd.
+The shares were sold at an average price of $449.80, for a total value of $637,816.40.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 17,250 shares of company stock valued at $7,464,599 over the last 90 days.
+Over the last quarter, insiders sold 17,250 shares of company stock worth $7,464,599.
 Insiders own 0.18% of the company’s stock.

+Lockheed Martin (NYSE:LMT – Get Rating) last released its quarterly earnings results on Tuesday, January 25th.
+The aerospace company reported $7.47 EPS for the quarter, topping the consensus estimate of $7.16 by $0.31.
+The business had revenue of $17.73 billion during the quarter, compared to analyst estimates of $17.66 billion.
+Lockheed Martin had a return on equity of 91.52% and a net margin of 9.42%.
+The company’s quarterly revenue was up 4.1% on a year-over-year basis.
+During the same period last year, the business posted $6.38 earnings per share.
+Sell-side analysts expect that Lockheed Martin Co. will post 26.79 earnings per share for the current year.

+The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 25th.
+Stockholders of record on Tuesday, March 1st will be paid a $2.80 dividend.
+This represents a $11.20 annualized dividend and a dividend yield of 2.44%.
+The ex-dividend date of this dividend is Monday, February 28th.
+Lockheed Martin’s payout ratio is currently 49.21%.

+Several equities research analysts recently commented on the company.
+Argus increased their price target on Lockheed Martin from $365.00 to $415.00 in a report on Thursday, January 27th.
+Robert W. Baird increased their price objective on Lockheed Martin from $376.00 to $425.00 in a research report on Wednesday, January 26th.
+Susquehanna increased their price objective on Lockheed Martin from $400.00 to $445.00 in a research report on Wednesday, January 26th.
+Wolfe Research upgraded Lockheed Martin from a “peer perform” rating to an “outperform” rating and set a $467.00 price objective for the company in a research report on Monday, February 28th.
+Finally, Susquehanna Bancshares increased their price objective on Lockheed Martin from $400.00 to $445.00 and gave the stock a “positive” rating in a research report on Wednesday, January 26th.
+Seven equities research analysts have rated the stock with a hold rating, four have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat, Lockheed Martin currently has a consensus rating of “Buy” and a consensus price target of $427.09.

 Lockheed Martin Corp. operates as a global security and aerospace company, which engages in the research, design, development, manufacture, integration, and sustainment of technology systems, products, and services.
 It operates through the following business segments: Aeronautics, Missiles and Fire Control (MFC), Rotary and Mission Systems (RMS) and Space.